corticph/corti-sdk-javascript/AUTHENTICATION.md

 ## Authorization Code Flow with PKCE

-**✅ Frontend & Backend Required** - This method requires both frontend and backend components.
-This flow is secure, interactive, and doesn’t require a client secret (ideal for public clients).
+**✅ Client-Side or Backend** - This method can be fully handled on the client side, or tokens can be exchanged on the backend.
+This flow is secure, interactive, and doesn't require a client secret (ideal for public clients).
 Proof Key for Code Exchange (PKCE) protects against code interception attacks.

+**Note**: CORS is enabled for this flow.
+Requests must come from the same origin as specified in your redirect URIs configuration.

 The Authorization Code Flow with PKCE is ideal for:
 - Native apps